menglewis/cookiecutter-flask/README.rst

 cookiecutter-flask
 =======================

-A cookiecutter_ template for Flask
+A cookiecutter_ template for Flask.
+This is simply a template that I have found useful in starting a Flask project.

 .. _cookiecutter: https://github.com/audreyr/cookiecutter